rahul-il/academic-site/content/authors/admin/_index.md

 - Visitors
 ---

 I am a first-year PhD student studying Theoretical Computer Science at MIT, where I am advised by [Ryan Williams](https://people.csail.mit.edu/rrw/).
-Prior to this, I studied math and computer science at Rutgers University, where I was lucky enough to spend time thinking about research with [Eric Allender](https://www.cs.rutgers.edu/~allender/) and [Michael Saks](https://sites.math.rutgers.edu/~saks/).
+Prior to this, I studied math and computer science at Rutgers University, where I was lucky enough to learn about research from [Eric Allender](https://www.cs.rutgers.edu/~allender/) and [Michael Saks](https://sites.math.rutgers.edu/~saks/).
 I also participated twice in the [DIMACS REU program](https://reu.dimacs.rutgers.edu/).

-My current focus is in Computational Complexity Theory, which studies the resources --- like time and hardware --- needed to accomplish certain computational tasks -- like finding the fastest route from point A to point B on a map.
+My current focus is in Computational Complexity Theory, which studies the resources --- like time and hardware --- needed to accomplish certain computational task, like finding the fastest route from point A to point B on a map.

 <i class="fas fa-envelope pr-1 fa-fw big-icon"></i> my first initial + ilango @mit.edu (plus not included)